Bug spray poisoning

-Persons applying DEET to their skin may get hives or have mild redness and irritation.
-These symptoms are usually mild and will go away when the product is removed from the skin.
+- Hives or mild skin redness and irritation.
+These symptoms are usually mild and will go away when the product is washed off the skin.

-If DEET is unintentionally sprayed into the eyes, nose, or mouth, you may feel a temporary burning sensation and have redness.
+- Temporary burning and redness, if DEET is sprayed into these parts of the body.
 Washing the area will usually make the symptoms go away.
-Burns to the eye may require medication.
+Burns to the eye may require medicine.

 - Moderate to severe stomach irritation

-DEET is especially dangerous for small children.
-Seizures may occur in small children who are consistently exposed to DEET on their skin for long periods of time.
-Care should be taken to only apply lower concentrations of DEET to children for short periods of time.
+- DEET is especially dangerous for small children.
+Seizures may occur in small children who regularly have DEET on their skin for long periods of time.
+Care should be taken to use only products that have smaller amounts of DEET.
+These products should be used only for short periods of time.
 Products containing DEET probably should not be used on infants.